LouisDesdoigts/dLux/docs/API/optics.md

 optics = dl.LayeredOptics(wf_npixels, diameter, layers)

 # Propagate the wavelengths
-wavelengths = np.linspace(1e-6, 1.2e-6, 5) # meters
+wavelengths = np.linspace(1e-6, 1.2e-6, 5) # metres
 psf = optics.propagate(wavelengths)
 ```

 !!! tip "Accessing Layers"
     Note that we can pass in a tuple of the form (OpticalLayer, key) to the LayeredOptics class.
 OpticalLayers and transformed into an OrderedDict and this key is then used for that layer.
-This allows us to access the layers in the class via the `class.attribute` method, ie `optics.aperture`.
-This can be very helpful when using zodaix methods!
+This allows us to access the layers in the class via the `class.attribute` method, i.e. `optics.aperture`.
+This can be very helpful when using Zodiax methods!

 ??? abstract "Plotting code"
     ```python